 Wild Ones is a national not-for-profit organization with local chapters that teaches about the many benefits of growing native wildflowers in people’s yards.
 Like most chapters, the Rock River Valley chapter does this through meetings and other events.

-Meetings are usually held the third Thursday of the month at 7 p.m.
-Unless otherwise stated, we meet at Rock Valley College, 3301 N Mulford Rd, Rockford, Illinois 61114.
-Come at 6:30 p.m. to socialize before the 7:00 meeting, browse the merchandise tables, and check out the library and Wild Ones information booths.
-The meetings are free and open to the public.
+Most meetings are held the third Thursday of the month at 7 p.m.
+Unless otherwise stated, we meet in the Physical Education Center at Rock Valley College, 3301 N Mulford Rd, Rockford, Illinois 61114.
+Come at 6:30 p.m. to socialize, browse the merchandise tables, and check out the library and Wild Ones information booth.
+Most meetings are free and open to the public.

-The Wild Ones Rock River Valley Chapter carries out the mission of Wild Ones (see below) through a variety of activities, which typically includes any of the following:
+The Wild Ones Rock River Valley Chapter carries out the mission of Wild Ones Natural Landscapers, Ltd. through a variety of activities, which includes the following:

 History and Mission:

-Wild Ones provides information and teaches people how to use native plants in their landscapes.
-Wild Ones distinguishes itself from other garden organizations by encouraging gardening with native plants and moving away from the use of chemicals, watering, excessive mowing and other practices commonly used by traditional gardeners.
+Wild Ones distinguishes itself from other garden organizations by encouraging gardening with native plants and moving away from using chemicals, watering, excessive mowing and other practices commonly used by traditional gardeners.
 People come to Wild Ones to learn about environmentally friendly gardening—about plants native to our area that have evolved to survive our climate without help from artificial means.